ghadaalii/solutions/README.md

-# solutions
-  solutions of problem solving sheet for Assiut University Training
+# solutions of problem solving sheet for Assiut University Training